marcusrein/DiscordBotWokHandler/README.md

 Create .env file and add the TOKEN to the file.

-You can also add your mongodb DATABASE_URI in the .env file if you'd like (see line 33 of index.ts for database usage through WOKCommand Handler)
+You can also add your mongodb DATABASE_URI in the .env file if you'd like (see line 33 of index.ts for database usage through WOKCommand Handler).
+Not required.

 Next install dependencies